danmichaelo/sql-novice-survey/_episodes/01-select.md

 > ## Understanding CREATE statements
 >
+> Look for the `DB Schema` tab in the bottom right of DB Browser.
+> (If you use SQlite from the command line, type `.schema`.)
+>
-> Use the `.schema` to identify column that contains integers.
+> Try to identify every column that contain integers.
 >
 > > ## Solution
 > >